DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 <a name="object-model-anchor"></a>
 ## The Lightrail Object Model
 The full API object model is here for your reference.
-We will briefly discuss these objects and their relationships in this section.
+We will discuss these objects and their relationships in this section.
 Note that depending on your use-case you may only need some of these objects and the corresponding endpoints.
 If you prefer to start with something more hands-on, feel free to move on to [Common Use-Cases](#use-cases-anchor).

 ![Lightrail Object Model](https://giftbit.github.io/Lightrail-API-Docs/assets/lightrail-objects.svg)